sigsum/sigsum/doc/design.md

         [API](https://git.sigsum.org/sigsum/tree/doc/api.md).

 ## 2 - Threat model
-We consider a powerful attacker that has gained control of a signer's software signing and release infrastructure.
+We consider a powerful attacker that gained control of a signer's signing and release infrastructure.
 This covers a weaker form of attacker that is able to sign data and distribute it to a subset of isolated verifiers.
 For example, this is essentially what the FBI requested from Apple in the San Bernardino case